October 31, 2019

 2. Handmade felted-wool slippers

 You can’t go wrong with these cozy breathable felted-wool slippers by Glerups; they have a soft leather sole perfect for puttering around the house.
-They’re also available in a version with a rubber sole in case your always-cold friend likes to go for a stroll around the block.

 “For the golden trifecta of warm and cozy, you need to cover: 1.
 Feet (I suggest thick wool socks).
 2. A hot beverage to warm cold fingers and to warm up from the inside out.
 3. A fleece sweater to keep the heat in.” – Tip from MEC staffer Aimee